schaap/backup-bundle/README.md

 When creating a backup bundle with `--mirror`, a `git remote update` will be performed first to pull in the latests changes from upstream.

+### `-s`, `--skip-unchanged`

+Normally `backup-bundle.py` will always create a new backup bundle, even if there were no actual changes.
+With `--skip-unchanged` no file will be written if there are no changes at all.
+Additionally, no warning will be given if the new backup bundle would only contain reference updates but no new commits.

+`--skip-unchanged` is geared towards automated mirroring and pairs well with `--force` and `--strict-order`, provided that the (automated) transport is sufficiently reliable.

 ### `-p`, `--previous-bundle-location`

 Incremental backups are created by using the backup bundle from the previous (incremental) backup as a reference point.
 By default this reference is just `BUNDLE` itself, but it can be explicitly set to a different file.

-This option is particularly useful when using `--timestamped` to create (a directory of) timestamped bundle files.
+This option is particularly useful when using `--timestamp` to create (a directory of) timestamped bundle files.
-Although `--timestamped` will work without `--previous-bundle-location`, `BUNDLE` would then still be written and in the same directory as the timestamped bundles.
+Although `--timestamp` will work without `--previous-bundle-location`, `BUNDLE` would then still be written and in the same directory as the timestamped bundles.

 If the previous bundle is not present, then `backup_bundle.py` will just create a full backup ('incremental' compared to